Working Papers at Georgetown Law

 Georgetown Law hosts working paper series at the Social Science Research Network (SSRN) and the Scholarly Commons.
 These series archive scholarly works and reports by Georgetown Law faculty, students and institutes.

 To promote awareness of Georgetown Law scholarship, we invite faculty and institutes to post their work to SSRN and the Scholarly Commons.
+There are two ways to post your work:

 You can keep abreast of scholarship produced at Georgetown Law by subscribing to subject-specific e-mail newsletters from SSRN and the Scholarly Commons.
 These periodic newsletters provide the abstracts of papers submitted to the respective services.